robfig/cron/README.md

 cron
 ====

-a cron library for go
+A cron library for Go.